1inkz/OOP-project/README.md

 - 🚗 Car → reduces travel fatigue
 - 🏠 House → unlocks essential home actions
 - 🏨 Hotel → generates passive income

 ---

+## 💳 STEP 7: USE LOANS CAREFULLY

+Loans are NOT free money.

+✔ Use only when needed
+✔ Always have a repayment plan

+⚠️ Ignoring loans = serious consequences

+---